 Amazon River Cruise With Jean-Michel Cousteau

-Renowned explorer and environmentalist Jean-Michel Cousteau will host a series of Aqua Expeditions cruises in 2018.
-He’ll share stories of his own journeys, and discuss the amazing Amazonian ecosystem, aboard the Aria Amazon as it sails along the Peruvian Amazon.
-Cousteau will also lead passengers on bike and kayak excursions into the jungle.
+Renowned explorer and environmentalist Jean-Michel Cousteau hosted a series of Aqua Expeditions cruises in 2018.
+He shared stories of his own journeys, and discussed the amazing Amazonian ecosystem, aboard the Aria Amazon as it sailed along the Peruvian Amazon.
+Cousteau also led passengers on bike and kayak excursions into the jungle.
 The Aria offers three-, four- and seven-night cruises; watch for pink dolphins and giant waterlilies as you traverse the rivers and nearly-hidden, black water lakes.
 Visit the Aqua Expeditions website for information on health and safety concerns in the region.

 Mekong River Cruise